htcondor/htcondor/docs/version-history/lts-versions-24-0.rst

 ..
 HTCondor version 24.0.3 released on Month Date, 2024.

-- HTCondor version 24.0.3 not yet released.
+- HTCondor version 24.0.3 planned release date is December 26, 2024.

 New Features: